About the Foundation

 The foundation has been established by Jerzy Owsiak, Lidia Niedźwiedzka-Owsiak, Bohdan Maruszewski, Piotr Burczyński, Paweł Januszewicz, Walter Chełstowski, and Beata Bethke.

-When was the name 'Great Orchestra of Christmas Charity' first used?
+When was the name the "Great Orchestra of Christmas Charity" first used?

-What does Jurek Owsiak do and what is his profession?
+What does Jurek Owsiak do?
+What is his profession?